All Articles/

 Severe pest infestations may justify breaking your lease without penalty if:

-• The problem materially affects habitability
+• The problem materially affects habitability.

-• You followed proper notification procedures
+• You followed proper notification procedures.

 Rent Withholding

-Prevention Strategies for Apartment Dwellers
+Prevention Strategies

 Kitchen and Food Storage

-• Store all food in sealed glass or plastic containers
+• Store food in sealed containers.

-• Wipe down counters with disinfectant daily
+• Wipe down counters daily.

-• Fix leaky faucets immediately
+• Fix leaky faucets immediately.

-• Keep sink drains clean and covered when not in use
+• Keep sink drains clean and covered.

 Bathroom Maintenance

-• Run exhaust fans during and after showers
+• Run exhaust fans during and after showers.

-• Fix any plumbing leaks promptly
+• Fix plumbing leaks promptly.

-• Seal gaps around pipes and fixtures
+• Seal gaps around pipes and fixtures.

-• Keep areas dry and well-ventilated
+• Keep areas dry and well-ventilated.

 General Apartment Care

-• Vacuum regularly, especially under appliances
+• Vacuum regularly, especially under appliances.

-• Take out trash frequently
+• Take out trash frequently.

-• Report maintenance issues immediately
+• Report maintenance issues immediately.

-• Inspect packages and furniture before bringing them inside
+• Inspect packages and furniture before bringing them inside.

-Regional Considerations Across Our Service Areas
+Regional Considerations

 Texas Climate Factors